candlepin/candlepin.github.io/docs/candlepin/environments_design.md

 # Questions
 1. Are $org and $env still needed?
-It looks like the above can do away with them as Candlepin will now know exactly what content to include and it's full URL.
+It looks like the above can do away with them as Candlepin will now know exactly what content to include and its full URL.
 We can hopefully implement the above without using these variables, meaning the yum performance hit client side goes away, as does with the issue this introduces client side where yum must be run as root to look these up on